Pencombe

-Pencombe is a village in the Pencombe with Grendon Warren civil parish of Herefordshire, England.
+Pencombe is a village and former civil parish, now in the parish of Pencombe with Grendon Warren, in Herefordshire, England.
 The village is 3.5 mi south-west of Bromyard (the local market town with schools and a hospital) and about 10 mi north-east of Hereford, in each case reached by minor roads.

 A parish hall caters for community events and there are part time post office services provided every Tuesday (midday - 1pm) by a mobile unit.
 The village public house is the Wheelwright Arms.
 Parish population in 2017 was estimated to be 336.